calummedlock/horiseon-accessibility-standards/README.md

 ## Description

-The marketing agency wanted a codebase that follows accessibility standards to optimize their own site for search engines.
+The marketing agency, Horiseon, wanted a codebase that follows accessibility standards to optimise their own site for search engines.

 I modified the existing webpage to not only follow SEO best practices but also to make it accessible to disabled users.

 ### Design Changes

-Initially, the agency wanted to retain the same website design and only improve the code.
+Initially, Horiseon wanted to retain the same website design and only improve the code.

-However, after reviewing the website and considering the agency's requirements, I noticed that the color contrast was not sufficient in the Benefits sidebar, which would not make the website fully accessible as it would fail to meet WCAG 2.1 requirements.
+However, after reviewing the website and considering Horiseon's requirements, I noticed that the color contrast was not sufficient in the Benefits sidebar, which would not make the website fully accessible as it would fail to meet WCAG 2.1 requirements.

 Therefore, I changed the background color to white and the text to black.